AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

    >[!NOTE]
    >
-   >In this example there are separate versions of the component - AEM wrapped and unwrapped React components.
+   >In this example there are separate versions of the component: AEM wrapped and unwrapped React components.
 The wrapped version needs to be used when explicitly using the component.
-When the component is part of a page, you can continue using the default component as done currently in the SPA editor.
+When the component is part of a page, you can continue using the default component as currently done in the SPA editor.

 1. Render content in the component.